 From given below image you can conclude that it has shown protocol version 3.8 and security type: VNC authentication 2.

 Awesome!!
-From given below image you can observe the same password: 098765 have been found by metasploit.
+From given below image you can observe the same password: 098765 found by Metasploit.

 Open a new terminal and type following command for connecting with VNC server using above password 098765

-Create a VNC payload using msfvenom and try to achieve VNC shell of victim’s PC.
+Create a VNC payload using msfvenom and try to achieve a VNC shell of a victim’s PC.

 Now the above command will generate an exe file for the VNC payload in /var/www/html of Kali Linux.

-Here you can see desktop screen of victim’s pc through will attacker is connected.
+Here you can see the desktop screen of victim’s pc through will attacker is connected.

-Type given below command which will inject a VNC Dll via a reflective loader (staged).
+Type the given below command which will inject a VNC DLL via a reflective loader (staged).
 Connect back to the attacker.

 Great!!
-Again attacker is connected to victim’s system
+Again the attacker is connected to a victim’s system.

-Open vnserver setup file using given blow command:
+Open vnserver setup files using given below command:

 sudo gedit /usr/bin/vncserver